okeshawarz/prospectus/keshawarz_prospectus_v2.md

 *Fig. 1* shows the zones comprising the Boston metropolitan area.
-In Sims' study, the treatment group consisted of zone 112, containing the rent-controlled city of Cambridge and the non-controlled city of Somerville, zone 110, containing rent-controlled Brookline and and non-controlled Newton, and zones 1-5 comprising the City of Boston itself.
+In Sims' study, the treatment group consisted of zone 112, containing the rent-controlled city of Cambridge and the non-controlled city of Somerville, zone 110, containing rent-controlled Brookline and non-controlled Newton, and zones 1-5 comprising the City of Boston itself.
 The control group, then were all of remaining zones within the Boston MSA.